3DStreamingToolkit/docs-3dstk/large-scale-tutorial.md

 2. Create a new Virtual Network
 3. Deploy a Signaling Server
 4. Create a new Azure Batch account
-5. Browse the Batch account using the Portal or Batch Explorer
-6. Upload application releases to Azure Batch
+5. Upload streaming application releases to Azure Batch
-7. Upload all dependencies and functional tests to Azure Batch
+6. Upload all dependencies and functional tests to Azure Batch
-8. Clone/Download the sample Cloud3DSTKDeployment web app/api project
+7. Clone/Download the sample Cloud3DSTKDeployment web app/api project
+8. Modify/add QA tasks for Linux/TURN pool creation
-10. Modify/add QA tasks for each pool creation
+9. Modify/add QA tasks for Windows/Rendering pool creation
-11. Run the Web project, locally or in the cloud
+10. Run the Web project, locally or in the cloud
-12. Invoke the Cloud3DSTKDeployment endpoints with HTTP POST
+11. Invoke the Cloud3DSTKDeployment endpoints with HTTP POST
+12. Browse the Batch account using the Portal or Batch Explorer
+13. Connect the clients to the VMs

+Extra customization:
-13. Customizing your Compute Nodes
+14. Customizing your Compute Nodes
-14. Setting up Azure AD for Batch usage
+15. Setting up Azure AD for Batch usage
-15. Network Configuration for Batch usage
+16. Network Configuration for Batch usage

 # 1. Log in to Azure